ccall48/chirpstack-hpr.github.io/docs/docs/01-project-intro.md

 This project aims to be a simple container to leverage the helium packet config cli using python to interface between Chirpstack v4 and the helium packet router.
-It's main focus is to replicate actions taken in Chirpstack v4 by a tenant to add/update/remove device EUI's to the helium packet router when a device is actioned on by a tenant.
+It's main focus is to replicate actions taken in Chirpstack by a tenant to add/update/remove device EUI's to the helium packet router when a device is actioned on by a tenant.

-You will need to make sure this container connects to the same docker network or network as your Chirpstack container is running on so that it can interact with it when changes are made.
+You will need to make sure this container connects to the same docker network or network as your Chirpstack container is running on so that it can interact with chirpstack when changes are made.

+Max Copies per skfs are set to 0 by default and updated on a device activation if not set by the tenant.
+In the case where they're not set by the tenant on a device the max copies per device will match the number provided when creating the route id.

+If you wish to set max copies on a per device basis in a situation where you require more or less copies than the default set route amount you will need to set a value for the max copies in the device configuration variables.

-Max Copies per skfs are set to 0 by default and updated on activation.
-If not set by the tenant this will automatically be set as the same as your max packets set for the route id.
-If you wish to set these per device by the skfs, you need to set `device -> configuration -> variables`. click on add variable, set key name to `max_copies`, set the value as an integer for the amount of packets per device you want to purchase if it is under or above the default route id max packets for the device.
+`device -> configuration -> variables`

+Click on add variable, set key name to `max_copies`, set the value as an integer for the number of packets per device you want to purchase if it is under or above the default route id max packets setting.

 latest test working Chirpstack version v4.11.0